ojasarora77/ojasarora77/README.md

 ## About

 BSc Computer Science student at the University of Southampton, specializing in smart contract development and DeFi infrastructure.
-Currently building institutional-grade vault systems at [Orion Finance](https://orionfinance.ai/) and trust infrastructure for autonomous agents at [Lyneth Labs](https://lyneth.ai/).
+Currently building institutional-grade vault systems at [Orion Finance](https://orionfinance.ai/) .

 **Current Focus:** ERC4626 vault architecture, onchain risk analysis, and decentralized trust systems for agentic economies.